doubledup/dunnaudio/README.md

 ```
 bun start
 ```
-Note: this fails when run on a clean repo because something elm-live does passes undefined for a "path" argument.
-Yay, null errors!
+Note: this fails when run on a clean repo because elm-live passes undefined for a "path" argument somewhere.

 <!--
 TODO: add responsive layout for tablet